Networking, Windows Server

 SMTP2GO DNS Records

 Once done, you will create your first SMTP2Go user, note, that usernames need to be unique so I use my domain name as part of it so that nobody else can use that same username.
-Create one like smtp-auth@example.com or smtp@example.com.
+Create one like [email protected] or [email protected].

 SMTP2GO User Settings